litriv/docker-drone/README.md

 For setting up a continuous integration server:
-On a server with Docker installed and configured, run the 'run' script after having done: docker build -t ac_drone .
+On a server with Docker installed and configured, set the DRONE_SESSION_SECRET, DRONE_GITHUB_CLIENT and DRONE_GITHUB_SECRET environment variables and run the 'run' script after having done: docker build -t  drone .

 TODO: